CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 #### Remap Level-1b brightness temperatures to the EASE2 image grids

-The Level-1b data (brightness temperature at Ku-V, Ku-H, Ka-V, Ka-H) are remapped onto the EASE2 image grids `nh_ease2-005` and `sh_ease2-005`.
+The Level-1b data (brightness temperature at K-V, K-H, Ka-V, Ka-H) are remapped onto the EASE2 image grids `nh_ease2-005` and `sh_ease2-005`.
 The forward and backward scans are remapped independently.

 A *valid time* is associated to the remapped imagery.
 It can be defined as the mean time of all the Level-1b samples remapped onto the image grid or the time of the observation closest to the (north or south pole).